BeefCakeSkipper/pokemon-game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a pokemon styled game that I am developing as a way to learn JavaScript.
+I used the live server VS Code extension to test and run this project.

 ### Built With